StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 If you initialized *p*, you could save a few bytecodes!

-We need to note an important point about delta_offset.
+#### delta_offset

+There is an important element about delta_offset which may be missed when working out offsets from the StackMapTable attribute.

 In the first frame, the byte offset for the frame is delta_offset.
 For subsequent frames it is the previous offset + delta_offset + 1.
 The + 1 ensures no two frames have the same byte offset in the method.
 Read the specification[^1] for more detail.

+#### Example 3
 The next example will show a full frame if the number of locals introduced is greater than 3.

 ```java